TheBendie/DerUnendlichTippendeAffe/README.md

 ---

 # How to run?
-Go to "WorldGenerator\bin\Release\" and run: WordGenerator.exe
+Go to "WorldGenerator\bin\Release\" and run: DerUnendlichTippendeAffe.exe

 ---